 Treatment Needs Assessment

-The Treatment Needs Assessment is an AODA assessment tool that is used to determine whether or not current substance abuse treatment services are warranted.
+The Treatment Needs Assessment is an AODA assessment tool that is used to determine whether or not current substance use disorder services are warranted.
 The Treatment Needs Assessment is required by the Secretary of State’s office when a DUI Evaluation Uniform Report is completed post-treatment or where it is required for the purpose of denial order resolution.

 Changes Place professional staff understands the unique needs of our client population.
 It is our goal to provide the greatest level of service available.
 To that end, Changes Place utilizes all community resources available to help individuals and families achieve a greater quality of life.
 If for any reason it is found that the programs offered at Changes Place are not a good fit, we will work with clients and families to find an agency that is best suited to meet their individual needs.